jansende/benri/readme.md

 # Note
 At the moment, only the current state of my work is published.
 Documentation, etc. will follow, as soon as I get around writing it.

+# Known Bugs
+The unit pascal might conflict with the `pascal` macro set in the windows headers.